|

-Phoenix was originally built in 1947 and operated as The Rocket at the now defunct Playland Park in San Antonio.
-Unfortunately, Playland Park and The Rocket closed in 1980.
+Phoenix was originally built in 1947 and operated as The Rocket at the now defunct Playland Park in San Antonio until the park and coaster closed in 1980.
 In 1984, Dick Knoebel purchased The Rocket and a year later he hired Charles Dinn to relocate and reconstruct this classic wooden coaster at Knoebels Amusement Resort.
-Thanks to the tireless efforts to preserve this roller coaster, enthusiasts can continue to enjoy one of the world's best wooden roller coasters.
+Thanks to the tireless efforts to preserve this roller coaster, parkgoers can continue to enjoy one of the world's best wooden coasters.
 Phoenix is consistently ranked as one of the top ten wooden roller coasters.
 The double out and back layout features great drops and plenty of airtime filled hills including the double up, double down and the bunny hops on the return run to the station.
 Phoenix continues to run with classic PTC three bench trains with fixed position lab bars.

 Estimated cost: $1.5 million for relocation